vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 When the property/value pair `"Type: "Action"` is triggered along the `"Name: "ShowCards"` in a Step, then the client will show a card to the user.
 This card will come from WaveMining's database.
 It can be text, an image or a combination of an image + text.

 The writer should specify the following parameters in this card:
 - the `"Type"` of content.
-We have three choices here
+We have four choices here
     a.
 It can be `"TextImage"`, i.e. a combination of text + image
     b.
 It can be `"Text"` alone if we want a card with a text only
     c.
 It can be `"Image"` alone if we want a card with an image only